saravanan-data/Road-safety-dashboard-/README.md

-Power BI dashboard analyzing road accidents, causes, vehicle types, and trend patterns.
+Power BI dashboard built using NYC road accident data to analyze traffic collision patterns and road safety risks.
+The project focuses on identifying accident trends over time, major contributing causes, vehicle types involved, and the impact on pedestrians and cyclists.
+It provides key insights through KPIs and interactive visualizations to support data-driven decision-making for improving road safety.
+Tools Used: Power BI, Power Query